carinam17/carinam17.github.io/about.md

 My desire to produce thoughtful works extends to fiction writing and musical performance.
 I've written, revised, edited, and workshopped short stories, poetry, novels, and plays.
 I am also an avid guitarist who plays in many styles on both acoustic and electric guitars.

 These hobbies invite me to be reflective and diligently work at improving my craft.
-Moreover, music is a universal language and I appreciate the ability to create something from which others can derive joy.
+Moreover, I appreciate the ability to create something from which others can derive joy.